mjfwebb/twitch-chat/README.md

 # Athano's Twitch Chat Overlay

-A modern Twitch chat overlay built with React, TypeScript, and Vite.
+A modern Twitch chat overlay built with React, TypeScript, and Vite utilising the Twitch EventSub API.

+Use it right now at [chat.nice.gg](https://chat.nice.gg/).

 ## Features